-But the UK home aligner landscape is strewn with new companies offering straight teeth solutions — like Straight Teeth Direct, WonderSmile, PlusDent, and Straight My Teeth.
+But the UK home aligner landscape is packed with new companies offering straight teeth solutions — like Straight Teeth Direct, NewSmile, and SmileDirectClub.
 At first glance, they might seem similar, but each one has its own unique profile and perks.

 Best UK Home Clear Aligners (Ranked)